distribution/distribution/docs/recipes/osx-setup-guide.md

 You can start a VM on macOS, and deploy your registry normally as a container using Docker inside that VM.

-The simplest road to get there is traditionally to use the [docker Toolbox](https://www.docker.com/toolbox), or [docker-machine](/machine/index.md), which usually relies on the [boot2docker](http://boot2docker.io/) iso inside a VirtualBox VM.
+The simplest road to get there is traditionally to use the [docker Toolbox](https://www.docker.com/toolbox), or [docker-machine](/machine/index.md), which usually relies on the [boot2docker](http://boot2docker.io/) ISO inside a VirtualBox VM.

 ### Solution